 The Canadian Council of Insurance Regulators, The Canadian Association of Pension Supervisory Authorities and the Canadian Securities Administrators created what is know as the Joint Forum of Financial Market Regulators in 1999.
 It is a national organization that addresses issues concerning the growing integration of the financial services sector and the harmonization of financial services regulation across the country.

 One of the issues the Joint Forum is addressing is the regulation of capital accumulation plans (CAPs).

-“In addressing this issue, the joint forum's main aim is to strengthen consumer protection, and outline corporate responsibility for their employment benefit plans” says Nurez Jiwani, Co-chair of the Joint Forum Committee on Capital Accumulation Plans.
+“In addressing this issue, the joint forum’s main aim is to strengthen consumer protection, and outline corporate responsibility for their employee benefit plans,” says Nurez Jiwani, Co-chair of the Joint Forum Committee on Capital Accumulation Plans.

 Canadians have a newfound interest in class action litigation.
 Justice William O. Douglas, the longest-serving justice in the history of the U.S. Supreme Court, once wrote, “The class action is one of the few legal remedies the small claimant has against those that command the status quo.”

 Class action lawsuits are seeing more success in the last three years than they have in the previous decade, and it appears that our Canadian courts are now prepared to certify class action suits for breach of employment-related obligations, says employment and labor lawyer Michael Sherrard, of Toronto-based Sherrard Kuzz LLP.